PlawanlnwZ/Discord-Typing-Status-Reader/README.md

 # Discord-Typing-Status-Reader
 Screen capturing discord typing status for fun use and for educational.
 This code was made 100% by Chat-gpt 5.0

-Note : You need to have the resolution of 1920x1080 and open a full screen discord or you can adjust the settings in the code.
+To run this you have to use node.js open cmd prompt '''cd (where you keep this file)''' Note : You need to have the resolution of 1920x1080 and open a full screen discord or you can adjust the settings in the code.